diasyrmus/diasyrmus.github.io/_posts/2020-05-15-what does it mean.md

 'Really, who gives a shit how other people want to love and have sex, or how they want to identify?
 Mind your own business!'

 However, both of these also indicated the problem, specifically in the workspace.
 Largely, I agree with a 'mind your own business' approach, and view that people's private lives should be allowed to be private.
-However, as the workplace is a community, participation in which people's livelihoods depend.
+However, the workplace is a community, participation in which people's livelihoods depend.
 It cannot be truly seen as a voluntary group, to which you can simply choose to belong or leave; doing so will often involve some degree of psychological or financial stress.

 In fact the workplace is a real test of inclusion.